eugeniaring/eugeniaring/README.md

 ### Hi there.
 I am Eugenia! 👋

-* :nerd_face: I am a Data Scientist and a Technical writer on Towards Data Science.
+* :nerd_face: I am a Data Scientist and a Technical Writer on Towards Data Science.
 * :surfer: I am a passionate of machine learning and a fast learner
 * :pencil2: I like to write and share my knowledge and my experience with other data science practioners of all the world on Medium
 * Connect with me on: